Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Annual profit divided by annual employement costs to see how much profit is given by employee
 - A good indication of changing to bad times is declining profit per employee for a business ambitious for growth

-Revenue and headcount curves do not however move in parallel as the above measure is not that good, as if business is going well we recruit
+Revenue and headcount curves do not however move in parallel as the above measure is not that good, as ahead of good times we recruit more and when the business anticipates worse times they cut back on business.